My Chamber

 Tour benefits St. John’s Episcopal Church

 Woodland garden paths lead to fish pond with waterfall; perennials and shrubs behind 100 foot stone wall; a scarlet oak tree, one of the largest and oldest on Cape Cod.
-Garden with lots of hydrangeas. dogs on leashes welcome.
+Pollinator garden, dogs on leashes welcome.
 Street parking (quiet development street), Uneven ground, some stairs.

 YARMOUTH